Skip to content

 Usage

-• To select the schedds:
+• First, select the schedds:

 module load lxbatch/eossubmit